blackholeorbit/nullbit/Wave_a_Flag.md

 ## Solution:

-I clicked the link to download the file and then I opened a terminal, entering the 'pwd' command to list the current directory.
-I then typed 'ls' to list the contents and 'cd' (change directory) to switch to the Downloads directory.
+I clicked the link to download the file and then opened a terminal, entering the 'pwd' command to list the current directory.
+I typed 'ls' to list the contents and 'cd' (change directory) to switch to the Downloads directory.

 ```